WHAT'S THE DIFFERENCE BETWEEN LEASING AND FINANCING A CAR?

 • Finance: The only worry for someone with a car loan/financing is how it will affect the resale value.

-Useful Tip!
-How and how much you use your vehicle in a year will help determine whether it’s better for you to get a lease or a loan.
-If you live in Toronto and just want to use it occasionally for short drives, you don’t have to worry about the distance restriction.
-But if you live in the suburbs or in more rural areas and use it all the time, it might be better to take out a loan and avoid any distance penalties.
+How and how much you use your vehicle in a year will help determine whether getting a lease or a loan is better.
+If you live in Toronto and want to use it occasionally for short drives, you don’t have to worry about the distance restriction.
+But if you live in the suburbs or more rural areas and use it all the time, it might be better to take out a loan and avoid any distance penalties.

 Distance Restrictions